Chilina Kennedy

-Chilina Kennedy is a Canadian musical theatre actress and singer.
+Chilina Kennedy is a Canadian musical theatre actress, singer, and songwriter.
 She is best known for having starred as Carole King in Beautiful: The Carole King Musical, having played the role for over 1,200 performances.
 On Broadway, Kennedy played Mary Magdalene in the 2012 revival of Jesus Christ Superstar and originated the role of Annie Lewis in Paradise Square.
 Kennedy also starred as Dina in the first North American tour of The Band's Visit.

 Personal life

 Kennedy was born in Oromocto, New Brunswick, where her father was an officer in the Canadian Forces.
-Growing up, the family moved frequently and lived across Canada, England, and Australia before settling in Kingston, Ontario, during her high school years.
+When she was growing up, her family moved frequently and lived across Canada, England, and Australia before settling in Kingston, Ontario, during her high school years.

 Kennedy attended Kingston Collegiate and Vocational Institute, where she performed in musicals including Anne of Green Gables and Bye Bye Birdie.
 She later graduated from the musical theatre program at Sheridan College.

 In 2003, Kennedy married Fenner Stewart, but they divorced after a decade together.
 Kennedy was also married to Jacob James, with whom she shares a son, Henry.